 We stand on the shoulders of giants, and also normal sized people.

 2 weeks of R&D done, and I'm looking back at footage of us learning new skills from invited artists, mentors, and each other.
 We spent time with Charlie Wheeller and Beren D'Amico from Barely Methodical Troupe and Kaveh Rahnama from Nearly There Yet, and we've stood on them all.

 The first time standing on someone's shoulders, feels surprisingly unsafe, it's to remember what it feels like to be thrown in at the deep end.
 It's been well over 2 decades since I was taught how to swim like that, and learning new things, it appears, involves just as much quiet whimpering and open begging... thankfully we live in a time when notions of 'manhood' are being deconstructed, and here at Wayward Thread, we pride ourselves at demonstrating diverse complex reactions to stressful situations...

 Another ordinary-sized person who we have stood on is John Berkavitch, whose mentoring has brought so much depth out of our characters and story-telling.
 I stood all over him.

-So much to do for the show, and more intensely than ever, I am caught between the need to eat (which my immune system treats as an act of war), insomnia (which is the cost of eating), a bleeding eye (from the side-effects of auto-immune meds), and the endless marathon of admin and choreography.
-Except there is more chaffing.
-Internal nipple chaffing... of the mind...
+So much to do for the show, and more intensely than ever, I am caught between the need to eat (which my immune system treats as an act of war), insomnia (which is the cost of eating), a bleeding eye (from the side-effects of meds), and the marathon of work... with the chafing to go with it.
+Internal emotional chafing...

 Having said that, frustrated and grateful can be a kind of zen, and seeing the world through one good eye reminds me that perspective is everything.

-Luckily, as much as I have been standing on the shoulders of others, my dancers also stand on me, so I don't have time for indulgent wordy metaphor-driven self-reflection.
-Time to get back to the studio, and under some feet.
+As much as I have been standing on the shoulders of others, my dancers also stand on me, so time to get back to the studio, and under some feet.

-Shout out to my dancers Vladimir Gruev, Dan Phung, and Andrei Roman.
+Shout out to y'all- Vladimir Gruev, Dan Phung, and Andrei Roman.